gene-git/blog/file-locking/README.rst

  * fcntl.flock => *use this one*

 Wrapper around fcntl with OFD support. i.e. this lock is associated with open file descriptor.
-This is what I use and recommend>
+This is what I use and recommend.

 ========
 Examples